RickyOlive/StudyHelper/README.md

 # StudyHelper
-Android Study Helper app that I completed using the Zybooks Textbook.
+Android Study Helper app that I completed using the zyBooks Textbook.